 How can Medical Professionals protect themselves further?

 Another way that medical professionals and essential workers can protect themselves is by wearing protective clothing.
 Disposable Coveralls suits are available in a variety of sizes and provide coverage from the neck down.
-Also know as Tyvek suits, these coveralls are essential to use in emergency response when dealing with Covid-19.
+Also know as Tyvek suits, these coveralls are essential to use in emergency response when dealing with viruses.
 It is also important to wear shoe covers or protective footwear.
 We have provided a full instructional video and transcription of the video below on how to properly put on and discard all PPE that you are wearing.

 Donning your suit

 - Wash your hands well, you can also use hand sanitizer.

 - If you have long hair, tie it back and remove any jewelry that would impede movement or puncture the suit.
 The buddy system works best for donning your suit.

 - The first item is a pair of gloves to help you suit up cleanly and safely.
 Disposable powered latex gloves work well.

 - The next item is a Tyvek hooded coverall.
 This provides liquid barrier protection without sacrificing flexibility.
 It is strong whether it is wet or dry even in extreme temperatures.

 - Lap the sleeve over the gloves.
 Use 3M or duct tape to create a large zipper pull to make doffing the suit easier later.